Flow is a container for tasks and their orchestration logic.

 Outputs

-Some outputs are of a special type and will be stored in Kestra's internal storage.
-Kestra will automatically make these outputs available for all tasks.
+Some outputs are of a special type and are stored in Kestra's internal storage.
+Kestra automatically makes these outputs available for all tasks.

 You can view: